ykskb/phrag/README.md

 - `One-to-one`, `one-to-many` and `many-to-many` relationships supported as nested query objects.

-- Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)
+- Query batching to avoid N+1 problem for nested queries, recursively executing a query per nest level and mapping results to parent objects.

 - [Aggregation queries](#aggregation) for root entity and has-many relationships.